Raise the Bottom Listed by cmdorganization Ransomware Group

 Raise The Bottom is an opioid treatment center in Idaho, offering outpatient medication-assisted treatment (MAT) programs and therapy.
 The center provides services including Suboxone, Methadone, and Vivitrol, with locations in Boise, Nampa, and Pocatello.
 Their mission is to support Idaho residents in reclaiming their lives from opioid addiction through comprehensive care that involves family and community.
 With a focus on personalized treatment and a whole-person approach, Raise The Bottom aims to foster lasting recovery and stability for individuals and their families.

 Public reporting indicates that cmdorganization posted Raise the Bottom to its leak site on May 15, 2026.
 The data consists of internal files taken before encryption.
-The number of individuals whose personal information was exposed remains unknown.
+The number of individuals whose personal information may have been exposed remains unknown.
 Raise the Bottom operates as an outpatient treatment center focused on opioid addiction recovery, involving both patients and their families in care plans.
 No additional technical details about the initial access method or exact volume of records have been publicly confirmed.

 Why This Matters for You and Your Family